Application Instructions

 • What is your definition of personal success?

 • What was the most complicated thing you’ve ever designed/built, either physical or virtual?
-Please describe it here
+Please describe it here.

 • Tell us about a project you worked on (professional or personal) and walk us through how you leveraged design and innovation methods during it, for success or failure.
 Highlight and explain some key decisions you made throughout.